 - The margins of the lesions are irregular, asymmetric, and serrated.

-- Its size is always increasing and is usually found on the back, head, and neck.
+- Its size constantly increases and is usually found on the back, head, and neck.

-- The lesion is always raised from the rest of the skin and has a really firm consistency to the touch.
+- The lesion is always raised from the rest of the skin and has a substantial consistency to the touch.

 Mole melanoma tracker

-Malignant melanomas are serious and damaging cancers of the skin and easily grow to metastasize into the nearby bones.
+Malignant melanomas are severe and damaging skin cancers that easily grow to metastasize into nearby bones.
 Timely diagnosis and treatment of this cancer are necessary to prevent complications and disabling consequences later on.
 The first and foremost step in this regard is the timely identification of whether the mole is benign or if some consideration is required.

-The mole melanoma tracker is a very helpful guide to self-identifying the lesion.
+The mole melanoma tracker is an invaluable guide to self-identifying the lesion.
 This helps in the timely diagnosis and treatment of this cancer.
-Some distinguishing features of mole melanoma, as described above, are mentioned in the tracker, which is easily understood, and one can easily find out what is wrong with his mole.
+The tracker mentions some distinguishing features of mole melanoma, as described above, which is easily understood, and one can easily find out what is wrong with their mole.

 - Mental Health Evaluation Forms